 London Drum

-The Shard – London’s tallest skyscraper
+The Shard – View from the top of London's tallest skyscraper

 Craig’s review… I hate heights but I’ve paid my money now so I suppose I’ll have to do it.
 My problem is that I always think I’ve picked the exact day when the building is going to fall down around me, but surely if it was going to collapse then it would have done that years ago, when it first opened, right?
 Because we build things to last in Britain.
 Look at St. Paul’s Cathedral as an example… the Germans dropped some bombs on that but Christopher Wren built it to be bomb proof – and they hadn’t even invented bombs back then.
 That is how totally amazing British builders are.
 So the odds of this falling down today are probably less than 1%.